Jayfeather16/Jayfeather16/README.md

 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
 Stuff
 - 📫 How to reach me ...
 Don't reach me
 - 😄 Pronouns: ...
-Cat lover
+Demon cat lover(so all cats)
-- ⚡ Fun fact: ... i like cats
+- ⚡ Fun fact: ...
+Orange cats are brain dead(but I still love them)

 <!---
 Jayfeather16/Jayfeather16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.